Six Dynasties poetry: Sixteen Kingdoms poetry

 The Sixteen Kingdoms were a collection of numerous short-lived sovereign states in northern China and its neighboring areas (304–439), founded after the Jin dynasty lost the northern part of their territory and were confined to their former southern territory, thus chronologically overlapping the end of the Jin dynasty and the actual establishment of the full Southern and Northern Dynasties period (420 to 589).
 One noted poet of this era, somewhere in the fourth century, was Su Hui, a poet of the Former Qin state (351–394), which unified northern China, in 376.
 Typically, for female poets of this time and place in history, almost all of her literary works are lost.
 Her sole surviving piece is of the huiren shi (palindrome poem) genre.

 Northern and Southern dynasties poets

 The Southern dynasties (náncháo) comprise the Liu Song, Southern Qi, Liang and Chen, this period follows the end of the Jin dynasty.
-The Northern Dynasties (běicháo) included Northern Wei (386–534), Eastern Wei (534–550), Western Wei (535–557), Northern Qi (550–577), and Northern Zhou (557–581 AD).
+The Northern Dynasties (běicháo) included Northern Wei (386–534), Eastern Wei (534–550), Western Wei (535–557), Northern Qi (550–577), and Northern Zhou (557–581 CE).
 Considered together, they are known as the Southern and Northern Dynasties (420 to 589).
 This division between north and south involved various considerations: many of these being of a political and military nature, together with the natural geological barriers which run east–west, especially the Yangzi River and the combination of the Huai River and the Qin Mountains (Qín Lǐng).
 Yu Xin is one of the few poets who can be associated with both the south and the north during this period.